DrLightsLab/foresight_crash/README.md

 # Foresight Crash
-An application that backs up the Monster Hunter world steam save file.
+An application that backs up the Monster Hunter World Steam save file.

 # Parry This You Filthy Casual!
 1. Download the zip file and extract the contents to a new directory.
 (E.G.: C:\Program Files (x86)\Foresight Crash)